Azure/KAN/README.md

 Follow [this document](docs/tutorial/setup-guide.md) to get started in minutes.
 Once done learn about our concepts and follow one of the tutorials [here](./docs/KAN-TOC.md), we recommend you to start with the tutorial to [create a solution with a pre-built model](./docs/tutorial/Tutorial-Create-an-Edge-AI-solution-with-KubeAI-Application-Nucleus-for-edge-Portal.md).

 > [!NOTE]
 > The project is provided as a sample of how you might bring AI to the edge.
 Significant portions of these experiences may change without warning.
-The code uses some binaries (closed source) that are under non MIT license - add link.
+The code project uses some binaries (closed source) that are under non MIT license [viewable here](/KAN%20EULA/).
 We advise you not to use the experince in production.

 # Characteristics